Makerstoun: Makerstoun House

 The medieval house, originally a keep, was destroyed in Hertford's invasion of Scotland of 1545.
 A mansion was rebuilt in 1590 on the foundations of this house.
 The East end with a first floor vaulted chamber may be the oldest part, a pele tower, to which in the 15th century a wing was added on the West.

 From 1714 to 1725 the house was extended on plans by William Adam, (father to Robert Adam the architect who created Edinburgh New Town).
 In 1828 further additions were made, including castellations.

 Makerstoun House was rebuilt after a fire in 1973 using William Adam's plans of 1714–21, without castellation.

 The burial ground of the Macdougall family is situated close to Makerstoun House.
 House and grounds contain a number of 18th and 19th century monuments, including that to Sir Thomas Makdougall Brisbane, Governor of New South Wales (d.1860).

-The current owner is Lord Biddulph.
+The current owner is the 5th Baron Biddulph.